Sarbojit482/Event-Management/README.md

 Open terminal and run
 git clone hhtps://github.com/Sarbojit482/Event-Management
 cd Event-Management

-or just create a mvc using dotnet new mvc (project name) and just copy the required files form the repo to the project
+Or just create a mvc using dotnet new mvc (project name) and just copy the required files form the repo to the project

 ### 3 Configuration database
 "ConnectionString":{